Generic Virtual Machine

 Setting Up a Reverse Proxy

-Here’s a sample Nginx configuration:
+Here’s a sample Nginx configuration for two subdomains:

 Save this configuration to /etc/nginx/sites-available/kodus